ChLiZo/Web/README.md

 Worked by C#, javascript, HTML and CSS.

-Based on .Net Framework and SQL use mySQl sevrer.
+Based on .Net Framework and MySQL sevrer.

 Following is a simple architecture diagram shows how it works.